shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 10. Remove the crust from the oven and add the scallions.
 You can also add the arugula and serrano chilis if desired.

 {{< figure src="/images/bcp8.jpg" class="instructionFigure">}}

+Find the original recipe in the cookbook, "Keto Made Easy."